 Grievances fall into one of two general categories.
 When you determine which type of grievance you have, you can look for the type of information you need to support your case.
-Don't forget you can contact your Area Representative, if applicable, and/or the ALR for help, and he/she can contact legal if needed.
-You are never alone.
+(Don't forget you can contact your airline representative for help, and he or she can contact legal if needed.
+You are never alone.)